Cluster candidates with massive quiescent galaxies at $z\sim2$: Discussion

-Although there is no clear difference in the main sequence of the cluster and field galaxies, we still find a concentration of quiescent galaxies with relatively high sSFR near the border (i.e. $\log{(\mathrm{sSFR}~\mathrm{[yr^{-1}]})}=-10$) in the clusters.
+Although there is no significant difference in the main sequence of the cluster and field galaxies, we still find an excess of quiescent galaxies in the cluster candidates with relatively high sSFR near the border (i.e. $\log{(\mathrm{sSFR}~\mathrm{[yr^{-1}]})}=-10$) compared to those in the field.
 These galaxies are possibly green valley galaxies, a population in transition from the star-forming phase to the quiescent phase (\eg, \citealt{schawinski14, noirot22}).
 Here we define green valley galaxies as those with $-10.5<\log{(\mathrm{sSFR~[yr^{-1}]})}<-10$ and calculate the fraction of galaxies that are in the green valley and above the mass limit ($\log{(M_*/M_\odot)} > 10.5$).
-We find the green valley fraction in clusters to be $(12.3\pm 2.8)$\%, much higher than that of field galaxies $(2.01\pm 0.04)$\%, giving additional evidence that the star formation transition indeed occurs more actively in the clusters.
-With spectroscopic data, we may find a large fraction of post-starburst populations in the clusters.
-We note \citet{mcnab21} have reported that, at $1<z<1.4$, there is no significant difference in the fractions of color-selected transition populations between clusters and the corresponding field.
-Although direct comparison is difficult because of different definitions of transition populations, this might indicate the frequency or timescale of quenching changes with redshift.
+We find the proportion of green valley galaxies in clusters is $(12.3\pm 2.8)$\%, much higher than that of field galaxies, which is $(2.01\pm 0.04)$\%.
+This trend qualitatively holds even when we slightly change the sSFR threshold for defining the green valley\footnote{For examples, when we apply a sSFR threshold of $-11.0 < \log{(\mathrm{sSFR~[yr^{-1}]})}<-10.5$ ($-11.0< \log{(\mathrm{sSFR~[yr^{-1}]})}<-10.0$), the quiescent fraction in the field is $(2.08\pm0.04)\%$, ($(4.10\pm0.06)\%$), while the quiescent fractions in the cluster environment is $(5.80\pm1.99)\%$ ($(18.1\pm3.28)\%$), respectively.}.
+This might be additional evidence that the star formation transition occurs more actively in the clusters.
+However, our data sets lack mid-infrared photometry or spectroscopy, such as $\mathrm{H}\alpha$ lines, which are essential for accurately characterizing their SFRs.
+We require more data to confirm this trend.
+We note \citet{mcnab21} have reported that, at $1<z<1.4$, there is no significant difference in the fractions of color-selected transition populations between GOGREEN clusters and the corresponding field at $\log{(M_*/M_\odot)> 10.5}$.
+Also, they have claimed that for low mass galaxies at $9.5<\log{(M_*/M_\odot)<10.5}$, there is a slight excess (5--10\%) of the transition population in the clusters compared to that in the field.
+Although a direct comparison is difficult because of different definitions of transition populations and stellar mass range, this might indicate the frequency or timescale of quenching changes with redshift.